Advantages and Disadvantages of VLANs

 VLAN is a switch-only feature.
-It allows you to logically arrange and manage devices based on your requirement without changing their physical locations.
+It allows you to logically arrange and manage devices based on your requirements without changing their physical locations.
 You can use this feature on any Cisco switch.
+This tutorial explains the advantages and disadvantages of this feature.
+This tutorial explains the advantages and disadvantages of this feature.

 Advantages of VLANs